-Alexandra Pregel (née Avksentiev)

-Early exhibitions were under the names of Avxente and Bolotov.
+Alexandra Pregel (née Avksentiev, early exhibitions were under the names of Avxente and Bolotov).

-1906 Alexandra's parents were married in the Fortress of Peter and Paul in Saint Petersburg.
-Father: Nikolai Dmitrievich Avksent'ev (1878-1943), member of the right wing of the Esser's party, eventually one of the ministers in the Provisionary government, formed by A. Kerensky after the Russian Revolution of February, 1917.
-Mother: Maria Samoilovna Tumarkina (1882-1976), a Doctor of Philosophy.
-1907 December 15, Helsingfors, birth of Alexandra Pregel.
+1906 Alexandra's parents got married in the Fortress of Peter and Paul Saint Petersburg.
+Father: Nikolai Dmitrievich Avksent'ev (1878-1943), member of t right wing of the Esser's party, eventually one of the ministers in t Provisionary government, formed by A. Kerensky after the Russi Revolution of February, 1917.
+1907 Mother: Maria Samoilovna Tumarkina (1882-1976), a Doctor of Philosop December 15, Helsingfors, birth of Alexandra Pregel.
 1909 Divorce of Alexandra's parents.
-1910 Alexandra's mother's marriage to Mikhail Osopovich Zetlin (pen name Amari), poet, literary critic and editor; grandson of Wolf Vysotsky, the founder of a tea company.
+1910 Alexandra's mother's marriage to Mikhail Osopovich Zetlin (p name Amari), poet, literary critic and editor; grandson of W 1011 Vysotsky, the founder of a tea company.
 1911 The Zetlin family moves to Paris.
 1915 Leon Bakst paints Alexandra's portrait.
 1915-1916 Diego Riviera paints Alexandra's portrait.
 1917 Return to Russia.
 1918 Return to France.
-1919 The Zetlins founded the Paris magazine in Russian, Sovremennye zapiski (Contemporary Notes).
-1921 Alexandra began to study painting at the Montparnasse studio of the Russian neo-classic artists Vasili Shukhaev and Alexandr Yakovlev.
+1919 The Zetlins founded the Paris magazine in Russian, Sovrement zapiski (Contemporary Notes).
+1921 Alexandra began to study painting at the Montparnasse studio of t Russian neo-classic artists Vasili Shukhaev and Alexandr Yakovlev.
 1925(?)-1928 Studied at the École des Arts Décoratifs.
 1929-1931 Studied with N. Goncharova.
 1929-1931 Years of marriage to the engineer Bolotov.
 1932 First exhibition in a group of young Parisian artists.
-Used the name of Avksentiev.
-1933-1940 Exhibitions at the Salon des Tuileries, Salon des Indépendants, Paris.
-1934 Personal exhibition at the Gallery de l'Elysée.
+Used the name Avksentiev.
+1933-1940 Exhibitions at the Salon des Tuileries, Salon des Indépendants, Part 1934 Personal exhibition at the Gallery de l'Elysée.
 1937 Married Boris Pregel, a scientist and a businessman.
 1938 Exhibition at the Gallery Bernheim, Paris.
-1940 Escaped with her husband to the United States leaving all their
+1940 Escaped with her husband to the United States leaving all the belongings including 300 paintings in their Paris apartment.